News Values in Journalism Definition Types and Examples

 Lead 1 Seremban: The suspicious actions of two women in black hijab rushing out of a supermarket were answered when they were suspected of stealing various dishes at a supermarket in Seremban 2 yesterday.

-Lead 2 Security guards sniffed the act of the two suspects in their 30s stealing the set of dishes before arresting them.
+Lead 2 Security guards caught the two suspects in their 30s red-handed as they stole a set of dishes before arresting them.

 4. Contrast Lead

-Contrans news lead in journalism compares two events.
-Opposite with the actor and event.
-A contrast lead in newspaper journalism juxtaposes two contrasting elements or perspectives to immediately capture the reader's attention.
+Contrast news leads in journalism: compare two events—the opposite of the actor and the event.
+A contrast lead in newspaper journalism juxtaposes two elements or perspectives to capture the reader’s attention immediately.

 Here’s an original example of a contrast lead: